nus-cs2103-AY2223S2/tp/docs/team/laihuiqi.md

 layout: page
 title: Lai Hui Qi's Project Portfolio Page
 ---
 ### Project: InternEase

 InternEase is a **powerful and innovative desktop app designed to streamline the internship application process** for **Computer Science undergraduates**.
-It offers optimized **combination of a Command Line Interface (CLI) and Graphical User Interface (GUI)**.
 InternEase is a good choice for you who wants to concentrate on your internship preparation by helping to manage your internship applications' data.

 * **Summary of Contributions**:
 Given below are my contributions to the project.
 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2223s2.github.io/tp-dashboard/?search=laihuiqi&breakdown=true&sort=groupTitle&sortWithin=title&since=2023-02-17&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other)
 * Credits: Some code reused and adapted from [AB3 project](https://github.com/nus-cs2103-AY2223S2/tp) created by the [SE-EDU initiative](https://se-education.org/).